mvuk/fiberbase/README.md

 # fiberbase

+Host files on IPFS and manage directory through Ethereum blockchain

 ### What we have done
 1. Setup IPFS and understand how it works
 2. Upload content to IPFS (video and image)